Deutsch: Thorium / Español: Torio / Português: Tório / Français: Thorium / Italiano: Torio

 Application Areas

-- Nuclear Energy: Thorium is being researched as a safer and more sustainable alternative to uranium in nuclear reactors, as it produces fewer long-lived radioactive waste products.
+- Nuclear Energy: Thorium is being researched as a safer and more sustainable alternative to uranium in nuclear reactors, as it produces fewer long-lived Radioactive waste products.

-- Environmental Monitoring: Studying the distribution and concentration of thorium in soils and minerals to monitor and assess environmental radioactivity levels.
+- Environmental Monitoring: Studying the distribution and concentration of thorium in soils and minerals to monitor and assess environmental Radioactivity levels.

 - Mining and Refinement: The mining processes for thorium can have environmental impacts, particularly regarding waste management and radioactive contamination of water sources.